missionmike/predictions-wiki/src/content/predictions/meta-ceo-mark-zuckerberg-ai-midlevel-engineers-2025.md

 ---
-title: 'Zuckerberg: AI Will Code Like Midlevel Engineers by 2025'
+title: 'Zuckerberg: AI Will Code Like Midlevel Engineers within 2025'
 description:
   'Mark Zuckerberg predicts AI will match midlevel software engineers within 2025, reshaping coding, productivity, and the future of software development.'